Axia-Tech/AXIA-wiki/docs/learn/learn-comparisons-cosmos.md

 ---
 id: learn-comparisons-cosmos
-title: AXIASolar and Cosmos
+title: AXIACoin and Cosmos
 sidebar_label: Cosmos
 slug: ../learn-comparisons-cosmos
 ---

-AXIASolar and Cosmos are both protocols that provide an interface for different state machines to communicate with each other.
+AXIACoin and Cosmos are both protocols that provide an interface for different state machines to communicate with each other.
 Both protocols are predicated on the thesis that the future will have multiple blockchains that need to interoperate with each other rather than individual blockchains existing in isolation.

 ## Model

-AXIASolar uses a sharded model where each shard in the protocol has an abstract state transition function (STF).
-AXIASolar uses WebAssembly (Wasm) as a "meta-protocol".
-A shard's STF can be abstract as long as the validators on AXIASolar can execute it within a Wasm environment.
+AXIACoin uses a sharded model where each shard in the protocol has an abstract state transition function (STF).
+AXIACoin uses WebAssembly (Wasm) as a "meta-protocol".
+A shard's STF can be abstract as long as the validators on AXIACoin can execute it within a Wasm environment.

-The shards of AXIASolar are called "[parachains](learn-parachains.md)".
-Every time a parachain wants to make a state transition, it submits a block (batch of state transitions) along with a state proof that AXIASolar validators can independently verify.
-These blocks are finalized for the parachains when they are finalized by AXIASolar's Relay Chain, the main chain of the system.
+The shards of AXIACoin are called "[parachains](learn-parachains.md)".
+Every time a parachain wants to make a state transition, it submits a block (batch of state transitions) along with a state proof that AXIACoin validators can independently verify.
+These blocks are finalized for the parachains when they are finalized by AXIACoin's Relay Chain, the main chain of the system.
 As such, all parachains share state with the entire system, meaning that a chain re-organization of a single parachain would require a re-organization of all parachains and the Relay Chain.